 - Any academic background

-Now that you know the points to ponder upon, you will have to find a subject that will fit in all the criteria mentioned above.
+Now that you know the points to ponder upon, you will have to find a subject that will fit all the criteria mentioned above.

 When it comes to the UPSC Optional Syllabus, there are many subjects that are popular among the aspirants.
 One such subject is Philosophy.

-Philosophy is love of wisdom.
-It is the study of fundamental nature of knowledge.
+Philosophy is the love of wisdom.
+It is the study of the fundamental nature of knowledge.
 So as an aspirant you need to know what you are getting into before selecting a subject.
 Some of the pros of Philosophy as an optional:

 - Short Syllabus – The short syllabus of philosophy enables an aspirant to cover the syllabus faster than other optional.
 This helps an aspirant to have more time for general studies.

 - Conceptual Subject – Philosophy is a very conceptual subject.
 A person with a rational mind will be able to understand the subject very easily.
 There is no need to mug up anything in the subject.
-Any person without any prior background in the subject can dive into this optional.
+Any person without any prior background in the subject can dive into this option.

-- No current updates – Philosophy is a static subject and is mostly thinker based.
+- No current updates – Philosophy is a static subject and is mostly thinker-based.
 It doesn’t have any need to have current updates year on year.
 So it is an advantage over other subjects.

 - If you are not great with writing, it becomes difficult to score well in the subject.